mazidulfarabi/thynkzone-instructions/README.md

 - follow https://youtu.be/qgUIA8EwkB0 and install in /usr/local/tomcat9 don't skip the grep | java part
 - follow till the end to set users and passwords as well but change username and password fields
 - increase heap storage to minimum 128 Mb https://stackoverflow.com/questions/2718786/how-to-increase-java-heap-space-for-a-tomcat-app - see Aniket Thakur's answer below
-- check in browser (ip address if domain n'yet dns pointed and :8080 if ports not configured in server.xml) if tomcat running & if not; then check if ports are open
+- check in browser (use ip address if domain n'yet dns pointed and :8080 or /login.jsp if 443 not configured in server.xml) if tomcat running & if not; then check if ports are open in vm network ports

 7) install SSL (cloudflare)
 - register domain, open account at cloudflare.com and enter that domain